 5760 W Houghton Lake Rd, Lake City, MI 49651

 Ebels General Store

 There are some grocery options in Houghton Lake and Cadillac, as well as a few gas stations in Lake City.

-Tickets can be purchased online at earthworkharvestgathering.com/tickets and at the farm, as early as 8am on the Friday of the event.
+Tickets are available online and at the farm, as early as 8 a.m. on the Friday of the event.

 YES!
 Work as many or as few shifts as you’d like!

-- Air Horns/similarly loud devices, (yelling/screaming falls under this category…)
+- Air horns/similarly loud devices (e.g., yelling and screaming falls under this category)